Osteoarthrosis, also known as osteoarthritis, is a non-inflammatory degenerative disease of articular cartilage. It is characterized by:

 Grading of Osteoarthrosis:

-The Kellgren-Lawrence grading system for osteoarthritis on X-ray is as follows:
+The following is the Kellgren-Lawrence grading system for osteoarthritis on X-rays:

 Grade 0: The joint appears normal with no evidence of osteoarthritis.